 “It’s this high-pressure work ethic we have now where people are working long hours in stressful jobs,” says Adam Schilling, the man behind Australia’s first hatchet-flinging venture, Maniax Axe Throwing.
 “They come in here and they throw an axe and they just release.”

-Schilling is opening his fifth outpost in Thebarton in late-April, after opening Maniax warehouses in Sydney, Melbourne, Brisbane and Perth.
+Schilling is opening his fifth outpost in Thebarton in July – following a delay due to Covid-19 – after opening Maniax warehouses in Sydney, Melbourne, Brisbane and Perth.

 The enterprising airline pilot came across the popular sport while in Canada for a friend’s wedding.
 When that friend, Stephen Thomas, moved back to Australia, he and Schilling decided to start their own venture.
 “It started with beers, a bunch of different types of axes, mates and some … axe targets in my backyard,” says Schilling, who was living in Coogee in Sydney at the time.